webix-hub/gitbook-webix-jet/details/views.md

 var id = this.getParam("id", true); //id == 12
 ```

-For example, this is a parent view that puts the parameter into the URL:
+For example, this is a parent view that puts the parameter into the URL and loads a subview:

 ```js
 export default class DetailsView extends JetView {